Earthquake Bird

 Louisa ‘Lucy’ Fly (Alicia Vikander) is a Swedish expat in 1980s Tokyo.
 She’s there translating subtitles for Michael Douglas erotic thrillers and, of course, hiding from a murky past.
 She attempts to integrate into Japanese society although this darkness has kept tabs on her.
 Lucy meets Teiji (Naoki Kobayashi), a striking photographer who is as mysterious and antisocial as her.
 They begin a tense affair that leads to irrevocable consequences.

-Lucy Fly connects with other expats who have also ‘flown’ from past lives.
-One of these is Lily (Riley Keough), a brash but beautiful American.
-When Lily hears about Teiji she’s keen on being introduced.
-At the beginning of the film there’s a clever shot that shows three trains intersecting through tunnels in the Ochanomizu area.
-It is an elegant foreshadowing of themes to come.
+Lucy Fly connects with other expats who have also ‘flown’ away from past lives.
+One of these is brash but beautiful Lily (Riley Keough), an American abroad.
+When Lily catches wind of Teiji she’s keen on being introduced.
+At the beginning of the film there is a clever shot that shows three trains intersecting through tunnels in the Ochanomizu area.
+It’s an elegant foreshadowing of themes to come.

 Earthquake is nostalgia-fixated but resistant to dwelling on the specific histories of its characters.
 It suggests that photographers are secretive people who are perhaps not to be trusted.
 It’s also a comfort story, in the way that quietly unsettling mysteries can be.
 A decent film should float questions but withhold complete answers.
 Doors are left ajar here.